prod-feng/Install-and-configure-Ceph-on-CentOS-7-with-Erasure-code/README.md

 >[ceph@master my-cluster]$ceph osd pool create datapool 256 256 erasure myprofile

-and then, I will set 2 replicate pool as tier pools for later use to set CepfFS using the above 2 erasure pools:
+and then, I will set 2 replicate pool as tier pools for later use to set CepphFS using the above 2 erasure pools: